Lampions/lampions/README.md

    SHA224 hash of the original sender (or `Reply-To` if it is present).
    To reflect the original sender in the forwarded email, we update the headers such that

    ```raw
    From: Art Vandelay <art@vandelay-industries.com>
    ```

    becomes

    ```raw
    From: Art Vandelay (via) art@vandelay-industries.com <alias>+<hash>@<domain>
    ```

-   When replying to such a forwarded email from a verified SES address, the hash is used to resolve the information about the original sender of the forwarded email.
+   When replying to a forwarded email from a verified SES address, the hash is used to resolve the information about the original sender of the forwarded email.
    The reply is then relayed via the original route address `<alias>@<domain>`.

 ## Setup